 Today we are willing to accept the idea that, as far as we are concerned, alcoholism is an illness; a progressive illness that can never be "cured" but which, like some other illnesses, can be arrested.
 We agree that there is nothing shameful about having an illness, provided we face the problem honestly and try to do something about it.
 We are perfectly willing to admit that we are allergic to alcohol and that it is simply common sense to stay away from the source of the allergy.

 We understand now, that once a person has crossed the invisible line from heavy drinking to compulsive alcoholic drinking, they will always remain alcoholic.
 So far as we know, there can never be any turning back to "normal" social drinking.
 "Once an alcoholic - always an alcoholic" is a simple fact we have to live with.

 We have also learned that there are few alternatives for the alcoholic.
 If they continue to drink, their problem will become progressively worse.
 They seems assuredly on the path to the gutter, to hospitals, to jails or other institutions, or to an early grave.
 The only alternative is to stop drinking completely and to abstain from even the smallest quantity of alcohol in any form.
 If they are willing to follow this course, and to take advantage of the help available to them, a whole new life can open up for the alcoholic.

-You may wish to message one of our team of AA Member volunteers - use the live chat pop up found via this link.
+You may wish to message one of our team of AA Member volunteers - use the Use Chat Now found via this link.
 Introduce yourself with your first name, and if one of the team is online at that moment, he/she will respond and seek to answer your questions.
 (If there is no responder available, you will still be able to email us at firstname.lastname@example.org.
 It will be answered as soon as possible.)